cool-calm/collected-press/README.md

 ## Use Cases

 - Allows zero-build websites.
 Just proxy HTTP, passing the repo, sha, and file path you want.
 As soon as you push changes to GitHub, it’s available to be served.
 - Great for documentation websites.
+In fact, our own [API docs](https://collected.press/docs/api) use it.